Swissquote Review 2026 – A great Swiss Broker

 While the group offers services in many countries, this review will focus on its services in Switzerland.
 This service is regulated by the Swiss Financial Market Supervisory Authority (FINMA).

 Swissquote has a banking license and is listed on the stock market.
-This listing makes Swissquote very transparent since it must reveal detailed financial reports.
+Being listed requires Swissquote to disclose detailed financial reports, enhancing its transparency.

-At the time of this writing, Swissquote has more than 400’000 users.
+As of October 2025, Swissquote has more than 700,000 users.
 It offers access to stocks, bonds, funds, Contracts For Difference (CFDs), and more.
 They have access to 60 stock exchanges over the world.
 If you are a passive investor like me, they have more features than you would ever need.

-They also offer some services outside of the stock market, like cryptocurrencies.
+They also offer some services outside the stock market, like the Swissquote bank account and cryptocurrencies.
 But I do not cover this part in this review.
 Instead, I want to focus on their trading features.
 They have separated the two features on their tools too.

 So, we will delve deeper into what Swissquote offers as a broker.